royalsdk/stem-mp3-layer/README.md

 For IOS (IPhone, IPad), your files will download into your files which you can access by searching for the app *Files* and accessing the songs from the app.

-For desktop OS' (Windows, Mac, Linux), your song will download to your default downloads directory.
+For desktop OS' (Windows, Mac, Linux), your song will download to your default download directory.
 Windows EX: C:\Users\username\Downloads